SquareCodeFX/Leviathan/wiki/Builder-API.md

 - `validateOnTab(boolean)` — Validate inputs during tab completion for smarter suggestions.
 - `sanitizeInputs(boolean)` — Normalize/trim user inputs; see Overview.
 - `fuzzySubcommandMatching(boolean)` — Suggest closest subcommand if unknown.
+- `awaitConfirmation(boolean)` — Require the user to execute the command twice within a timeout period to confirm execution.
+Useful for destructive or irreversible commands.

 #### Arguments